Skip to main content

 export default MyHookComponent;

-Using hooks, React solved the problem of lifecycle methods and state (management) for functional components, meaning that commonly applied patterns such as render-props or HOCs (Higher Order Components) are not needed anymore.
+Hooks solved the lifecycle methods and state management problem for functional components.
+Patterns like render-props and HOCs (Higher Order Components) aren’t necessary anymore.

-If you're wondering whether you could use Hooks inside class components, the answer lies within the React Docs, and I quote: "Hooks don't work inside classes".
+Can you use Hooks inside class components?
+From the React Docs: “Hooks don’t work inside classes”.

-First, we need to install the appropriate Apollo package: npm install @apollo/react-hooks
+First, install the Apollo package: npm install @apollo/react-hooks.
+Then make two changes:

 import { ApolloProvider } from '@apollo/react-hooks';